 - Are you getting calls for interviews?

-I hope you found these school teacher resume writing tips valuable.
+I hope you found these education resume writing tips valuable.
 If you can, please share this post with your friends, colleagues, and social media connections.

 Your resume, cover letter, LinkedIn profile are the only thing representing you in your absence.
 Make sure they do the JOB they are supposed to – that being – to get interviews!